snowl/LoLEnhancementSuite/README.md

 * JoinMultipleQueues

 Not sure which game mode you want to play today?
 Just join ALL the queues!
 (NOTE this mod is very experimental)

-* SecretsKeptOurAramsWasted

-Reveals the enemy team's champions in the ARAM queue.

 * SkinnyBots